romankurnovskii/leetcode-apps/explanations/3757/en.md

 We iterate over all non-empty subsets of bits to keep.
 For each subset `s`:
 - `comp = full_mask ^ s` represents bits we're removing
 - `count_zero = dp[comp]` counts numbers that contribute only to removed bits
-- These numbers can be freely included/excluded: $2^{count\_zero}$ ways
+- These numbers can be freely included or excluded: $2^{count\_zero}$ ways
-- Apply inclusion-exclusion: add if odd number of bits removed, subtract if even
+- Apply inclusion-exclusion: the sign is determined by `popcount(s)` (number of bits kept), following the inclusion-exclusion formula structure

 **2.5 Return Result:**